A UNICEF Mobile and Web Digital Mapping Solution

-UNICEF-GIS is an information and communication technology which promotes civic engagement and connects with social media to create community change.
-It is used exclusively by UNICEF trained adolescents and young people (12 -18 years old) to gather data about their community.
-The information is verified by UNICEF and shared through social and civic media channels to generate action for more child-friendly communities.
+UNICEF-Geographic Information System (GIS) is an information and communication technology for location based civic media, creating geo-referenced reports for actionable community change.
+It is used exclusively by UNICEF Country Offices and their partners to gather critical community data.
+It is a youth friendly technology, and can be used by trained young people aged 13 - 18 to securely collect stories and reports about their neighborhood.
+All information collected is verified by UNICEF and shared through social and civic media channels to generate action for more child-friendly communities.

-UNICEF-GIS is used by youth to maps cities with mobile phones.
-The youth are selected by local organizations to learn about current issues and to use a special UNICEF App to produce geo-tagged reports.
+UNICEF-GIS is used by verified individuals to generate location specific reports with mobile phones.
+It can also be utilized by youth mappers who are selected by local organizations to learn about specific issues and trained to to produce geo-tagged reports.
 The reports are uploaded to a safe and secure website to detail the exact location of community hot spots, which may be services, social spaces, risks and/or hazards.

 Currently the UNICEF-GIS system and methodology is designed to map neighborhoods of an urban city and not in more the spread out landscape of rural areas.
 The methodology and data visualization are tailored to compel change in the urban setting.